 Location of the Eaglesham gas works

-Sometime after 1895, the gas works closed, possibly ceasing to be profitable as many of the mill workers had drifted away following the Orry mill fire and their homes lay empty.
+In 1896 the gas works closed, probably ceasing to be profitable as many of the mill workers had drifted away following the Orry mill fire and their homes lay empty.
 It was by the efforts of Rev. James Buchanan, Chairman of the Parish Council, that ¹Kitson lamps were installed in the streets; five in each street, two in Montgomery Square and one at the Toll House, Cheapside Street.
 Rev. Buchanan was impressed by the Kitson lamps that he had seen during a visit to the Glasgow Exhibition in 1901 at Kelvinside Park.
 The new lighting system was inaugurated by William Mann in 1902.
 The lamps gave a very bright light but were troublesome to keep going during winter.
 The lamps were eventually scrapped after electricity was installed in 1928.
 Paraffin was used in houses, shops and churches after the gas works closed.

-¹Arthur Kitson designed and built a pressure driven vapour burning lamp in 1885 which is the fore-runner of the modern kerosene and petrol lamps in use today.
+¹Arthur Kitson designed and built a pressure driven vapour burning lamp in 1885 which is the forerunner of the modern kerosene and petrol lamps in use today.

 A number of mechanics in the village formed a Mechanics' Institution under the patronage and support of the Rev. Hugh Davidson, the minister of the Parish Kirk; Captain William Howie; John White, the proprietor of the cotton mill at Millhall and several other gentlemen to enable the working classes to learn literature, science and chemistry, amongst other subjects.
 It was noted that about 100 persons had enrolled in a short time.
 At the request of members, John Condie of ¹Anderson's Institution agreed to deliver a short course of lectures on chemistry and natural philosophy once a week.
 Experiments were conducted under the direction of Dr. Ure of the ²Glasgow Mechanics' Institution.
 Attendance increased weekly and by the concluding lecture, 300 people including women were present.